The following are the 20 notes to the principal financial statements:

 Note 7.
 Other Assets

 The Department’s Other Assets are primarily comprised of advances and prepayments as described in Note 1.H.
 The majority of Intragovernmental Assets are prepayments to USAID in support of the Global Health and Child Survival program and the Defense Security Cooperation Agency in support of Peacekeeping Operations and the Pakistan Counterinsurgency Capability programs.
-The Non-Intragovernmental Advances are predominantly prepayments to grantees in support of the Global Health and Child Survival program.
-Other Non-Intragovernmental Advances include prepayments for the Overseas Buildings Operations real property rent and acquisitions.
-The Department’s Other Assets as of September 30, 2019 and 2018, are summarized below (dollars in millions).
+The Non-Intragovernmental Other Advances are predominantly prepayments to grantees in support of the Global Health and Child Survival program.
+Other Non-Intragovernmental Advances include prepayments for the Population, Refugee and Migration Assistance program and the Overseas Buildings Operations real property rent and acquisitions.
+The Department’s Other Assets as of September 30, 2020 and 2019, are summarized below (dollars in millions).

 Note 8.
 Other Liabilities